mikebochenek/learning/blog/_posts/2024-12-29-rebuilding-laptop.markdown

 ## Conclusion
 It almost felt like a mini Christmas present for myself, because it somehow worked, and brought me joy :-)

+I think a small part why I felt happy is because it's good for the environment, and also because re-installing the workspace from scratch allows me to keep an minimal workspace (just how I want it)

 Maybe next I can try to re-purpose my old iPad?  despite being 13-14 years old, I was able to browse the internet this month, so maybe no change really required.